hkjpotato/kj-package/README.md

 ```

 Also notice locally now, we can't even run our code by `node index.js`, since we have only webpack locally(useless), not react.

+v1.0.5 - v1.0.6
+Now we install react as devDepency locally.
+We can run `npm run start` to develope it.
+Again, consumer won't install react automatically.

+Up till now, consumer is using our source code directly in `index.js`.
+Let's add webpack to bundle it.

+This starts become tricky.
+Our bundle code will contains React! (check the dist/main.js)

+If we keep our `main` as `index.js`, consumer wont get React from us.
+If we change our `main` to `dist/main.js`, when they install, they will load react code from our local dist.

+We dont want to ship the local React to consumer!

+Can we uninstall local React and wish webpack ignore it?
+No. When webpack run, it __PARSE__ the source code and notice you are requiring React.
+Also, we still want to develop it locally, it is our devDependencies!